puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_classes.markdown

 On the node `web01.example.com`, the example above would declare the classes `apache`, `memcached`, `wordpress`, and `base::linux`.
 On other nodes, it would only declare `base::linux`.

 The `hiera_include` function uses [include-like behavior][include-like].
-(Multiple declarations OK; relies on external data for parameters.)
+(Multiple declarations okay; relies on external data for parameters.)
 It accepts a single lookup key.

 ### Using Resource-Like Declarations